Driving Rules in Dubai 2026: Before Renting or Driving a Car

 - Reckless Driving: Dangerous actions like sudden swerving, aggressive maneuvers, or street racing carry severe penalties: an AED 2,000 fine, 23 Black Points, and immediate vehicle impoundment.

-Note: The high number of Black Points shows that authorities aim to quickly remove extremely risky drivers from the road.
+Note: The high number of Black Points shows that authorities aim to quickly remove hazardous drivers from the road.

 4- Seatbelt Laws in Dubai